axelhj/gl-game/README.md

 # Gl-game with C++ & GLFW

-Experimental OpenGl-engine with collision-resolution and a "typewriter style" text renderer and a weird protagonist.
+Experimental OpenGl-engine with collision-resolution and a "typewriter style" text renderer and a "protagonist".
 Supports 3D.

 ## In progress

-- Dynamic shaders (basically allow templating and using a dynamic structure to set uniforms & maybe attributes.
+- Dynamic shaders (basically allow templating and using a dynamic structure to set uniforms & maybe attributes).
 - Improve collissions to allow non-axis-aligned resolutions and shapes besides boxes.
 - Do something with the MSPaint generated assets.
 - Title-screen, levels, monsters, credits, options-screen, gfx-settings